Contact us

 The Nomad Residence Permit enables holders to retain their current employment or professional activity based outside Malta whilst legally residing in Malta.

-The permit is aimed at individuals who are able to work remotely and independently of location using telecommunications technologies, and who choose to reside overseas from the company or clients they work for.
+The permit is aimed at individuals able to work remotely and independently of location using telecommunications technologies, and who choose to reside in Malta while serving an employer, business, or client base established outside Malta.

 Scope and purpose: